 Opening of the call for ICRS 2020 abstract submissions

 Closing of the call for scientific contributions to ICRS 2020

 Communication of presentation assignments to ICRS 2020 participants

 Registration opens to book at reduced participant fees.

 Closing of registration for ICRS 2020 at reduced participation fees

-With great pleasure we announce that Anja Karliczek, German Federal Minister of Education and Research, has assumed the patronage of ICRS 2020, and will be a guest of honor at the official opening ceremony for the 14th International Coral Reef Symposium in Bremen on 6 July 2020.
+With great pleasure we announce that Anja Karliczek, German Federal Minister of Education and Research, has agreed to serve as patron of ICRS 2020, and will be a guest of honor at the official opening ceremony for the 14th International Coral Reef Symposium in Bremen on 6 July 2020.